autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 ###  finalize (Oracle Contract)

-The Oracle Contract finalisation function, called once per `VotePeriod` as part of the state finalisation function [`finalize`](/reference/api/aut/op-prot/#finalize).
+The Oracle Contract finalisation function, called once per `VotePeriod` as part of the state finalisation function [`finalize()`](/reference/api/aut/op-prot/#finalize).
 The function checks if it is the last block of the vote period, if so then:

-- executes the Oracle Contract's Level 2 aggregation routine to calculate the median of all price data points for each symbol submitted to the oracle, invoking the Oracle Contract `aggregateSymbol` function
+- executes the Oracle Contract's on-chain aggregation routine to calculate the median of all price data points for each symbol submitted to the oracle, invoking the Oracle Contract `aggregateSymbol` function
 - checks if there have been any oracle voter changes, if so then updates the oracle voter set for the following oracle voting round
 - resets the `lastRoundBlock` to the current `block.number`
 - increments the `round` counter by `1`